Juvenile Diversion In Fort Walton Beach and Okaloosa County

 Diversion is not offered in every case.
 It depends on the nature of the charge, whether the child has a prior record, and many other factors.
 If this is your child’s first offense, there is a much better chance of getting diversion.
-Click here for much more information about the Intake Assessment process and how that affects whether a child is offered diversion.
-I won’t repeat all of that information here, but basically, if the Intake Assessment goes well, the juvenile probation officer may make a written recommendation to the prosecutor to resolve the case with a juvenile diversion program rather than a conviction.
+Essentially, if the Intake Assessment goes well, the juvenile probation officer may make a written recommendation to the prosecutor to resolve the case with a juvenile diversion program rather than a conviction.

 What Juvenile Diversion Programs are Available in Okaloosa County?